Understanding Poincaré Conjecture

 Introduction & Statement of Poincaré Conjecture

-In 1904, the french Mathematician Henri Poincaré posed an epoch making question in one of his papers, which asked:
+In 1904, the french Mathematician Henri Poincaré posed an epoch-making question in one of his papers, which asked:

-The statement can be explained by considering the analogous two dimensional situation.
+The statement can be explained by considering the analogous two-dimensional situation.

 Let us think of a rubber band stretched around the spherical surface of an apple (or any other spherical body like ball) .
-It is easily seen that it can be shrunk to a point by moving it slowly, without tearing it and without allowing it to leave the surface. [for illustrations Watch these videos on youtube.]
+It is easily seen that it can be shrunk to a point by moving it slowly, without tearing it and without allowing it to leave the surface. [for illustrations Watch these videos on YouTube.]

 On the other hand, let up take a doughnut, which is torus.
 The band can’t be shrunk in any way to a point without tearing it or the doughnut.
 It can be stated mathematically that the apple/ball is “simply connected”, while the doughnut is not.

-In order to characterize the spherical surface of the apple/ball, we can imagine a two dimensional disc lying in a three dimensional plane with its boundary lifted up and tied to a single point in both sides of the plane.
+In order to characterize the spherical surface of the apple/ball, we can imagine a two-dimensional disc lying in a three-dimensional plane with its boundary lifted up and tied to a single point in both sides of the plane.

 In logical words, it can be said that all the points are identified to a single point [in apple/ball].